Writing job descriptions essential part of hiring process for leisure services organizations

 Leisure Services Management prepares students for the challenges they’ll face as entry-level recreation and leisure managers.
 The book outlines the essential knowledge and skills that successful managers need to have and helps students build those competencies by encouraging them to think as managers.
 The text’s activities, projects, and examples help students connect the competencies to real-world situations.

-Leisure Services Management begins by presenting a firm foundation of competency-based management.
+Leisure Services Management begins by presenting a firm foundation of competency-based management theory.
 Students will learn what management is, what the manager’s role is, and how their work affects their agency and their customers.
 They will also explore specific management areas such as marketing, financial management, human resources, employee development, communication, and evaluation.
 Throughout the text students will be encouraged to apply their own experiences to the concepts being discussed to deepen their understanding of the profession.

 For each chapter, the authors provide experiential learning activities that simulate real on-the-job situations.
 Each of the activities asks students to assume one of the many roles of a new manager.
 They’ll learn to deal with day-to-day management activities by completing work assignments and projects similar to those they’ll assume as a manager.
 The activities will help students develop the competencies they’ll need in order to meet the challenges of this evolving field.